Table of Contents

 Here you can test if the SMTP configuration settings you have provided by sending an email to any email address, like in the screenshot below

-If everything is perfect and working then the email will be sent and it will display a success message like in the image
+If everything is perfect and working then the email will be sent and it will display a success message.

-Now this how you can set up SMTP function in WordPress now let’s see how to use Google’s SMTP settings
+Now, this is how you can setup SMTP function in WordPress, now let’s see how to use Google’s SMTP settings.

-This feature is provided by Gmail or Google Mail use the below setting to send emails using Gmail SMTP :
+As I mentioned earlier you can also use Gmail for SMTP Mailing in WordPress.
+This feature is provided by Gmail or Google Mail use the below setting to send emails using Gmail SMTP:

 - SMTP Host: smtp.gmail.com

-- Type of Encryption: TLS or SSL ( It’s better to try TLS as it works in most case )
+- Type of Encryption: TLS or SSL (It is better to try TLS as it works in most case)

 - SMTP Authentication: Yes

-This wraps up the guide on How To Use SMTP Mailing In WordPress, leave a comment or use our forum if you are facing any problems regarding this.
+This wraps up the guide on how to use SMTP mailing in WordPress, leave a comment if you are facing any problems regarding this.